Mortgage Life Loan

 You must pay the periodic monthly interest payments provided for in the contract.

-Failure to repay one or more periodic interest installments shall be punished by the payment of compensation of up to 4 months' interest.
+The non-repayment of one or more periodic interest installments is punished by the payment of an indemnity which can reach 4 months of interest.

 In addition, the lending institution may require the repayment of all the capital lent.